PlanterApp/planter_blog/content/posts/soil-conditioning-rejuvenation/index.md

 Put simply, is your soil biologically active but physically unsuitable for plant growth?
 Is it structurally sound but biologically depleted?
 Or is it struggling on both fronts?

-Understanding that distinction is important because treating the wrong problem can waste time, worsen existing issues, or accomplish very little.
+Understanding this distinction is important because treating the wrong problem can worsen existing issues or accomplish very little.

 In this article, we’ll explore the difference between soil conditioning and soil rejuvenation, how to identify which issue your garden is facing, and which solutions are best suited to each.